yusuf-wadi/coding-challenge-2023-spring/README.md

 rather than slopes or gradients.
 So as we can see, by using 2 neighbor, we have a fairly decent (for this case) accuracy of 75%.

-Let us look at a different feature to test this classifier a bit more.
+K-neighbors may not actually be the ideal algorithm for testing star color, so let us look at a different feature.

 ```python